 July

-Other July flowers (not pictured) included yarrow and water hemlock.
+Other July flowers (not pictured) include yarrow, water hemlock, and purple monkeyflower.

-May and June flowers that may still be blooming include upland larkspur, cinquefoil, Rocky Mountain paintbrush, blue stickseed, penstemon, scarlet gilia, wax currant, western columbine, and Oregon sunshine.
+May and June flowers that may still be blooming include upland larkspur, cinquefoil, Rocky Mountain paintbrush, blue stickseed, penstemon, scarlet gilia, western columbine, Oregon sunshine, and blue-eyed Mary.

-For more information about wildflowers in Boise National Forest and Bogus Basin, check out the USDA Mores Mountain wildflower guide.
+For more information about the wildflowers in Boise National Forest and the Bogus Basin Mountain Recreation Area, check out the USDA Mores Mountain wildflower guide.

 Pingback: Wildflowers of Bogus Basin and Schafer Butte | Boise National Forest |